 The Three Most Common Mistakes Made in Divorce Separations

-One of the most difficult parts of the divorce process is the actual separation.
+One of the most difficult parts of the divorce process in Florida is the actual separation.
 The process of transitioning from a single-family unit with one set of bills, bank accounts, and routines to separate households can be downright traumatic.

 What can make matters even worse is when the parties to the divorce were living beyond their means and they find out midway through their separation that there is not enough income to support two households.
 This is where the old saying “people cannot afford to get divorced” comes from.

 Mistake Number #1: Not Having An Exit Strategy

 In most divorce, the relationship between the parties begins its downward descent long before anyone actually files for divorce.

 Most of the time, people in this situation have spent a substantial amount of time strategically thinking through their exit strategy.
 However, in many cases, there is zero planning that goes into this part of the process which is a big mistake.

 Divorcing people must consider whether they want to remain in the home, or if they will permit the other party to remain in the home.
 They also must think about how far away they will move if there are children involved in addition to what school zone their new residence is associated with and how that school compares to the other parent’s school zone.
 This can result in an unfavorable finding as to which residence the children’s school will be zoned for.